zumasys/docs/site/jbase/jbc/ioctl/README.md

 *
 * Display the information.
 *
-    CRT "Record key ":record.key:" last updated at ":
+    CRT "Record key " : record.key : " last updated at " :
-    CRT OCONV(record.time,"MTS"):" ":
+    CRT OCONV(record.time,"MTS") : " " :
     CRT OCONV(record.date,"D4")
 REPEAT
 ```

 ## 6.**JIOCT**L\_COMMAND\_HASH\_RECORD COMMAND

-For jBASE hashed files, j4 and jPlus, each record is pseudo-randomly written to one of the buckets (or groups) of the hashed file.
+For jBASE hashed files, j4, jPlus, each record is pseudo-randomly written to one of the buckets (or groups) of the hashed file.
 The actual bucket it is written to depends upon two factors:

 - The actual record key (or item-id)
 - The number of buckets in the file (or modulo)